adanBreak/RTextConfusion/README.md

 DNS
 Every service defined in the cluster is assigned a DNS name.
 When a pod is created, its hostname is the Pods' metadata.name value.

+Deployment
+- Create a deployment to make replicaset rollout updated.
+-Don't use naked pods if you can avoid it.
+Naked pods will not be rescheduled in the event of a node failure

+Scheduler
+- A scheduler watches newly created pods that have no nodes assigned.
+If no suitable nodes to run, a pod will be kept unscheduled